Cassava pone is a sweet dense baked dessert made with grated cassava and grated coconut.

 The Best Part

-The pone is cooked correctly, the edges (ends) becomes caramelized.
+When the pone is cooked correctly, the edges (ends) become caramelized.
 This creates a pleasant chewiness and caramel flavour that many people enjoy - so you may find that everyone wants an end piece!

 How to Serve Pone